 Matot-Massei.
 When a Halakhic Solution Creates a New Halakhic Problem

 Last week we met the daughters of Zelophchad.
 Their father had an inheritance in the land of Canaan but had five daughters, no sons.
 Since inheritance passed through the male line, what would happen to his portion in the land?
-The five daughters felt that his ancestral holding in the land should be preserved and retained by the family.
+The five daughters felt that his ancestral holding in the land should be retained by the family.
 They approached Moses:

 “Let not our father’s name be lost to his clan just because he had no son!
 Give us a holding among our father’s kinsmen!”
 (27:4)